kyma-project/kyma/docs/application-connector/docs/015-details-one-click-configuration.md

 This example assumes that the new Remote Environment already exists and it is in the `disconnected` state, which means that there are no solutions connected to it.

-On the diagram, the admin on the Kyma side and on the external system side is the same person.
+On the diagram, the administrator on the Kyma side and on the external system side is the same person.

 1. The admin requests for a token using the CLI or the UI and receives a link with the token, which is valid for a limited period of time.
 2. The admin passes the token to the external system, which requests for information regarding the Kyma installation.
 In the response, it receives the following information: